decretist/Dissertation/Chapter2/presentation.markdown

 distinctions, cases, and questions---are constructed.

-Chapters in Parts I and II of the *Decretum* typically consist of an inscription, a rubric, a canon text, and a *dictum post canonem*.
+Chapters in Parts I and II of the *Decretum* typically consist of an inscription, a rubric, a canon text, and a *dictum post canonem*, literally meaning "something said after the canon" and usually abbreviated d.p.c.
 There are no *dicta post canones* in Part III, which is in this respect more similar to the formal source collections Gratian relied on than to the rest of the *Decretum*.
-The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canon texts have been discussed in the section above on the collection and selection of canons, and nothing further need be added here.
+The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*;
+canon texts have been discussed in the section above on the collection and selection of canons, and nothing further need be added here.

 Most canons have an inscription, which identifies the ultimate source of authority for that canon, usually a papal decretal, a canon from an